University Hall, University of Hong Kong: Bronze Spiral Staircase

-"Sam So"
+Sam So

-The last Hall treasure is Ms. Yuen So Moy "Sam So" who has been working in University Hall from its very beginning and provided a mother figure to some of the students throughout their hall life.
-Sam So has recently been granted an honorary degree by the university.
-Throughout the life of a Castler, he will taste the hall blood prepared by Sam So for three times, including when he enters this Hall, when he graduates and when he gets married.
+The last treasure of the Hall is Ms Yuen So Moy "Sam So" (三嫂, literally meaning Auntie Three) who had been working at University Hall from its very beginning as a cook and provided herself as a mother figure to some of the students throughout their life at the Hall.
+Sam So retired from her job in 1998 but regularly returns to the Hall for encouraging new Castlers (resident of the Hall).
+Sam So was granted an honorary degree by the university in 2009.
+Throughout the life of a Castler, they will taste the hall blood prepared by Sam So three times; when they become a castler, when they graduate, and when they get married.
 Hall Blood symbolises different emotions that hallmates will encounter in their life, it is a blessing from Sam So as well.